Evan-Kemph/airflow-chalk-brush/README.md

 - A version sized around a different battery or brush head
 - A centrifugal version using a verified 5 V blower
-- A version with a captive nut or heat-set inserts instead of printed threads
+- A version with heat-set inserts instead of printed threads
 - A nozzle variant tuned for a different balance of flow versus velocity

 If you build one or improve it, I'd love to see it.